Editor’s Note: This post has been updated with new links and fresh content.

 As illustrated, putting a face on a page creates a strong connection between the viewer and the subject matter, thus drawing more focus on the landing page.

-So, we put this notion to the test by replacing an existing hero image of hands typing on a laptop with that of a female user.
+We put this notion to the test by replacing an existing hero image of hands typing on a laptop with that of a female user.
 The result for this KlientBoost client landing page was a 47% increase in conversion rate.

 Note that the same idea can also be applied to testimonials to increase trust and relatability.